7IHd/react-redux-for-lazy-developers/README.md

 To get started, we'll need to edit `src/App.js` and save to reload.

 # App Structure
+This post is super helpful: [The 100% correct way to structure a react app or why there's no such thing](https://hackernoon.com/the-100-correct-way-to-structure-a-react-app-or-why-theres-no-such-thing-3ede534ef1ed).

 We need to research the app structure and add redux.

 ```